mateo1011s/FirstProject/README.md

                 Fist Program
-    This program was made in IntelliJ and would help us reading two numbers and performing the sum and division of the numbers enter, then it woulds show the results.
+    This program was made in IntelliJ and would help us reading two numbers and performing the sum and division of the numbers entered, then it woulds show the results.